umarbinzahid/person_detection_sipeed_bl808/README.md

 # Person Detection on M1s Dock using Sipeed SDK
-This example utilizes the BL808 C906 (D0) core to implement the TensorFlow person detection example using Sipeed SDK.
+This example utilizes the C906 (D0) core on m1s dock to implement the TensorFlow person detection example using Sipeed SDK.
+An image taken from the m1s dock camera is resized to 80x80 resolution, converted to grayscale, and then passed to the model.
+The model performs its computations and outputs the scores for whether a person is detected or not.

 There are two projects: one is vectorized, and the other is non-vectorized.

-In the vectorized example, only the integer convolution function (tensorflow/lite/kernels/internal/refrence/integer_ops/conv.h) is vectorized, offering approximately 4 to 5 times the performance boost.
+In the vectorized example, depthwise convolution function `tensorflow/lite/kernels/internal/refrence/integer_ops/conv.h` is vectorized using RISC-V vector instructions, offering approximately 4 to 5 times the performance boost in computations."

 ## Getting Started